 In 1995, the sample survey used was changed.
 Instead of using the territoriality principle the nationality principle is used since then.

 In 2006, the method used was changed from a sample survey based on local units to a combined time- and vehicle sample survey.
-This change reduced the respondents burden for the data providers effectively and caused also an increase of data quality.
+This change effectively reduced the respondent burden and increased the data quality.

 All data have been provided to Eurostat according to the legal act starting with 1995.
 For the reference years 1995, 1996, 1997 and 1998 data was transmitted as a single file.
 Starting with the reference year 1999, three files were transmitted.